 The GEIPAN's mission

-• Analysis of testimonies: seek an explanation to these observations by known phenomena and by relying on a network of investigators, experts (if necessary) and respond to witnesses;
+• Analysis of testimonies : seek an explanation to these observations by comparison to known phenomena while relying on a network of investigators, institutional partners, experts and to answer to witnesses;

 The GEIPAN also has a mission dedicated to supporting the scientific exploitation of UAP observations and thus promoting the advancement of knowledge of phenomena associated with UAPs by relying on the scientific community, who can benefit from it for their own knowledge.